Length of agreement

 Consistent with its statutory responsibilities, MaPS will still recover debts from employees owed to the Commonwealth.
 All debts will be recovered in accordance with the requirements of the Fair Work Act 2009, including requiring the employee’s agreement before any money is deducted from an employee’s pay.
 The Government will clarify MaPS' obligations in relation to debt recovery in the Guidelines.

 Hours of work

 The ordinary hours of work for a full-time employee remains at 38 hours per week.
-Employees will continue to be paid electorate staff allowance and personal staff allowance for their additional hours of work.
+Employees will continue to be paid electorate staff allowance, personal staff allowance and the allowance paid to drivers of former Prime Ministers for their additional hours of work.